From BR Bullpen

 Arnold Hano is a freelance writer whose sports-related output is concentrated almost exclusively between the years 1955 and 1975.
-Born in New York in 1922, he began his nearly lifelong love affair with North Manhattan's Giants at the age of 4, after the briefest of flirtations with Babe Ruth and Co., (themselves dumped most unceremoniously by the fickle 4-year-old after blowing a 3-games-to-2 margin in the 1926 World Series).
-Thenceforth firmly allied with the Senior Circuit, the youngster would embark on his writing career in 1930 with a mimeographed newspaper published in conjunction with his older brother.
+Born in New York, NY in 1922, he began his nearly lifelong love affair with North Manhattan's New York Giants at the age of 4, after the briefest of flirtations with Babe Ruth and Co., (themselves dumped most unceremoniously by the fickle 4-year-old after blowing a 3-games-to-2 margin in the 1926 World Series).
+Thenceforth firmly allied with the Senior Circuit, the youngster embarked on his writing career in 1930 with a mimeographed newspaper published in conjunction with his older brother.

 Further Reading

-- Arnold Hano: "A Family Affair: Sports Illustrated, a Johnny come lately, sends a member of the immediate family to cover the New York Giants' last rites at the Polo Grounds," Sports Illustrated (Monday, October 7, 1957)
+- Arnold Hano: "A Family Affair: Sports Illustrated, a Johnny come lately, sends a member of the immediate family to cover the New York Giants' last rites at the Polo Grounds", Sports Illustrated, October 7, 1957.

-- Arnold Hano: "Looking Back at 'A Day in the Bleachers'," The Los Angeles Time Sunday Book Review (Sunday, April 2, 2006)
+- Arnold Hano: "Looking Back at 'A Day in the Bleachers'", The Los Angeles Time Sunday Book Review, April 2, 2006.

 - Arnold Hano: "Foreword", in Chris Epting: The Early Polo Grounds, Arcadia Publishing, Charleston, SC, 2009,